 - How can our data management maturity be measured?

 In this article, you will find answers to each of these questions.
-Let’s start with the first one, and directly jump into the challenges that are present with the existing models.
+Let’s start with the first one and directly jump into the challenges of the existing models.

 Challenges with the existing data management models